colradi/tronair-cli/README.md

 -o, --holders number    Airdrop goes to wallets holding token with this id (ie: 1002000) -e, --equal             The rewards will equally divided among all holders/voters -p, --proportional      The rewards will be proportionally divided based on number of votes/holdings
 ```
++ Human un-attended examples

+Example: Let's airdrop 750000 TRUC tokens to voters of CommunityNode, proportionally to their votes:

+        `node cmd.js  -i 1000322 -v TDGy2M9qWBepSHDEutWWxWd1JZfmAed3BP -a 750000 -p`

+Example: Let's airdrop 999999 HELP tokens to holders of TRUC, equally splitted amongst all the wallets:

+        `node cmd.js  -i 1000562 -h 1000322 -a 999999 -e`

 ## Results
 Airdropping involves lots of transactions, and sometimes things can go wrong.
 In bot cases (attended or un-attended), tronair will generate a json file for SUCCESS and FAILED transactions